 There are different types of tumors that can start in the appendix:

 Colonic-type adenocarcinoma.
 Colonic-type adenocarcinoma accounts for about 10% of appendix tumors and usually occurs at the base of the appendix.
-This type of tumor looks and behaves like the most common type of colorectal cancer .
-It often goes unnoticed, and a diagnosis is frequently made during or after surgery for appendicitis (inflammation of the appendix that can cause abdominal pain or swelling, loss of appetite, nausea, vomiting, constipation or diarrhea, inability to pass gas, or a low fever that begins after other symptoms).
+This type of cancer looks and behaves like the most common type of colorectal cancer .
+It often goes unnoticed, and a diagnosis is frequently made during or after surgery for appendicitis.
+Appendicitis is inflammation of the appendix that can cause abdominal pain or swelling, loss of appetite, nausea, vomiting, constipation or diarrhea, inability to pass gas, or a low fever that begins after other symptoms.

 Paraganglioma.
-Paraganglioma is a rare tumor that develops from cells of the paraganglia, a collection of cells that come from nerve tissue that persist in small deposits after fetal (pre-birth) development, and is found near the adrenal glands and some blood vessels and nerves.
+This is a rare tumor that develops from cells of the paraganglia, a collection of cells that come from nerve tissue that persist in small deposits after fetal (pre-birth) development.
+Paraganglia is often found near the adrenal glands and some blood vessels and nerves including in the head and neck region of the body.
 This type of tumor is usually considered benign and is often successfully treated with the complete surgical removal of the tumor.
-Paraganglioma is very rare outside of the head and neck region.